EikoocS/CMakeTutorial-CN/tutorial/Adding Usage Requirements for a Library.md

 # Step 3: Adding Usage Requirements for a Library

-## Exercise 1 - Adding Usage Requirements for a Library
+## 练习 1 - Adding Usage Requirements for a Library

 [Usage requirements](https://cmake.org/cmake/help/latest/manual/cmake-buildsystem.7.html#target-usage-requirements) of a target parameters allow for far better control over a library or executable\'s link and include line while also giving more